johannaschmidle/Gordon-Ramsay-AI-Tutor/README.md

 </p>

 ## App Version
 **Note** that I used a template for this from Streamlit Share.
-So this is not my code I included this so that users could see how the AI Tutor behaves, even if they do not wish to download files and run it on their machine.
+This is not my code!
+I included this so that users could see how the AI Tutor behaves, even if they do not wish to download files and run it on their machine.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatbot-8eqzu4tw5mc.streamlit.app/)